Work with Metadata

 {VIDEO_NAME}-{FRAME_NUMBER}-{VIDEO_EXTENSION}.json

-Frame numbers are zero padded to the total length of the number of frames in a video.
+Frame numbers start from 0.
+They are zero-padded to the total length of the number of frames in a video.
 A video with 200 frames must have the frame number padded to length three.
 For example, the frame number for frame 99 becomes 099.
 A video with 1000 frames must have frame numbers padded to length four (99 becomes 0099).
+You can use this python code snippet to set the filename:

 Examples are shown below:

-# Filename of the metadata of the Xth frame of video s3://bucket/input/FILENAME.EXT
+# Filename of the metadata of the Xth frame of video input_datasource/FILENAME.EXT

 # with 200 frames (padding: len(str(200)) = 3)